Negatively Curved Graphs: Motivation

-Traffic on a computer network is modeled using \emph{uniformly distributed demand}.
-In this paper we assume all of our graphs are connected.
-Let $P(u, v)$ denote the number of shortest paths from $u$ to $v$ in $G$, and $P(u,v;w)$ denote the number of shortest paths from $u$ to $v$ that use $w$.
-The demand on a vertex $w$ is defined to be $\mathbb{D}(w) = \sum_{u,v} P(u,v;w)/P(u,v)$.
-The \emph{betweenness} of $w$ is $\mathbb{D}(w)/{n \choose 2}$; we choose the less-common notation of demand because it better illustrates asymptotic behavior.
-In most real world networks the average distance between two vertices is small \cite{LKF}, and therefore the average amount of demand on a vertex is approximately $cn$ for some constant $c$.
-A \emph{congested} network is then a network with a skewed distribution of demand; in the extremal case we should see a non-empty set of vertices with demand at least $c'n^2$ for some constant $c'$.
-We will investigate several of the spaces proposed to model congested graphs, and whether or not there is any relation between the curvature parameter and the level of congestion.
+We model traffic on a computer network using \emph{uniformly distributed demand}.
+We assume all graphs are connected.
+Let $P(u, v)$ denote the number of shortest paths from $u$ to $v$, and $P(u,v;S)$ denote the number of shortest paths from $u$ to $v$ that intersect the vertex set $S$.
+The demand on $S$ is defined to be $\mathbb{D}(S) = \sum_{u,v} P(u,v;S)/P(u,v)$.
+Demand is related to the popular parameter \emph{betweenness centrality} of vertex $w$, which can be calculated as $\mathbb{D}(\{w\})/{|V| \choose 2}$.
+As $P(u,v,\{v\}) = P(u,v)$ for each $u$ we have that $\mathbb{D}(\{v\}) \geq |V|-1$ for each $v$.
+In most real world networks the average distance between two vertices is small \cite{LKF}, and therefore the average amount of demand on an individual vertex is approximately $c|V|$ for some constant $c$.
+A \emph{congested} network is then a network with a skewed distribution of demand, and intuitively a ``center'' of the network (if it exists) would be a small connected set $S$ with $\mathbb{D}(S)$ is $\Theta(|V|^2)$.

-Our results will show that the only parameter of interest is Gromov's $\delta$-hyperbolic curvature.
-Some work investigating the implication of Gromov's work on graphs has already been done: the introduction to \cite{WZ} contains an excellent survey on results characterizing graphs with small hyperbolicity, and inequalities have been constructed relating hyperbolicity to the independence and dominating numbers \cite{RS}.
-Hyperbolicity has also been used to construct random networks that feature scale free degree distributions \cite{KPKVB} and tunable clustering coefficients \cite{CF}.
-The first half of this paper is a thorough analysis of how Gromov's work applies to congestion in networks.